-The altimeters approved for use in TARC 2009 (the Perfectflite ALT15K/WD or ALT15K/WD Rev 2 Modela) are "maximum altitude altimeters" that precisely measures the air pressure at the altitude where your rocket is located every 0.1 second and convert this to an above-ground altitude value.
+The altimeters approved for use in TARC 2010 (the Adept A1-TA and, for returning teams only, any Perfectflite ALT15K/WD Rev 2 altimeters still left from last year) are "maximum altitude altimeters" that precisely measure the air pressure at the altitude where your rocket is located every 0.1 second and convert this to an above-ground altitude value.
 The altimeter is energized by inserting the battery.
 It senses the liftoff of the rocket from the sudden air pressure drop that results from its altitude change, then senses the maximum altitude that the rocket subsequently reaches, and "freezes" and beeps out this maximum altitude thereafter using a piezoelectric buzzer, until the battery is removed to turn it off.
-It will not work on flights that achieve less than 160 feet altitude or greater than 15,000 feet altitude (far outside the 750-foot TARC 2009 target range) above ground level.
+It will not work on flights that achieve less than 50 feet altitude or greater than 15,000 feet altitude (far outside the 825-foot TARC 2010 target range) above ground level.
 It is accurate to better than 1 percent of the measured altitude, which is far better accuracy than any other altitude-measurement technique readily available to hobby rocketeers.